Caregiver

-Uses
+Overview

-A primary caregiver is the person who takes primary responsibility for someone who cannot care fully for himself or herself.
-The primary caregiver may be a family member, a trained professional or another individual.
-Depending on culture there may be various members of the family engaged in care.
-The concept can be important in attachment theory as well as in family law, for example in guardianship and child custody.
+A primary caregiver is the person who takes primary responsibility for someone who cannot fully care for themselves.
+The primary caregiver may be a family member, a trained professional, or another individual.
+The concept of the primary caregiver can be important in attachment theory as well as in family law, for example in guardianship and child custody.

-A person may need care due to loss of health, loss of memory, the onset of illness, an incident (or risk) of falling, anxiety or depression, grief, or a disabling condition.
+A person may need care due to loss of health, loss of memory, the onset of illness, an incident or risk of falling, anxiety, depression, grief, or a disabling condition.